-- Bixby is a complete solution: it is designed to let you carry out a full range of interactions, rather than launching an app for example or carrying out a single task.
-Samsung says that Bixby will be able to do just about everything you can do with an app using touch.
+Bixby is designed to let you carry out a full range of interactions, rather than launching an app, for example, or carrying out a single task.

-- Bixby is contextually aware: this is one of the buzzwords of AI, demonstrated by Google Assistant, for example.
-This will mean that Bixby can recognise the state that the app is in and take the right actions based on your requests, also letting you mix voice or touch.
+Bixby is contextually aware, meaning that it can recognise the state that the app is in and take the right actions based on your requests, also letting you mix voice or touch.

-- Bixby understands natural language: this means that you don't need to use set phrases, but you can give incomplete information and Bixby can interpret and take action.
+Bixby should also be able to understand natural language: this means that you don't need to use set phrases, but you can give incomplete information and Bixby can interpret and take action.
 Natural language recognition has been key to the rise of Alexa, for example, and is now a key element of modern AI.

 One of the main aims of Bixby is to deal with increasingly complicated devices.
 Here are some examples of what Bixby will do:

-- On saying "show this on my TV", the Galaxy S8 screen can mirrored on a Samsung TV.
+- Say "show this on my TV" to see your phone screen mirrored to a Samsung TV.

-- On saying "use this as my wallpaper" the S8 saves the onscreen image as the wallpaper for the phone.
+- Say "use this as my wallpaper" to saves the onscreen image as your phone wallpaper.

-- On saying "take a selfie and share it will Facebook, the phone tries to do exactly that.
+- Say "take a selfie and share it will Facebook" to force your device to do exactly that.

-These commands all make logical sense, and fitting with the outlined aims that Samsung originally set out for Bixby, it's easy to ask it to do things like changing the volume or increasing the brightness of the phone.
-Generally, when it comes to device control, Bixby is very good, as it is with composing messages for you, or reading incoming messages from your contacts.
+You must hit the Bixby button or say the wake work to use these commands, which all make logical sense, fitting with the outlined aims that Samsung originally set out for Bixby.
+It's easy to ask it to do things like changing the volume or increasing the brightness of the phone.
+Generally, when it comes to device control, Bixby is very good, as it is with composing messages for you, or reading incoming messages. etc.